-Dr. Kuheli Dutt is the Assistant Director for Academic Affairs and Diversity at Lamont and serves in four broad roles: Chief diversity officer; Academic affairs officer; Director of postdoctoral affairs; and Title IX liaison.
-She leads diversity, equity, and inclusion efforts at Lamont.
+Dr. Kuheli Dutt is the Assistant Director for Academic Affairs and Diversity at Lamont and serves as Diversity and Academic Affairs Officer.
+Dr. Dutt leads Diversity, Equity, and Inclusion (DEI) efforts at Lamont.
 Dr. Dutt has a PhD in public policy, and her research focuses on implicit bias, gender, and STEM diversity.
 Her paper on Gender Differences in Recommendation Letters for Postdoctoral Fellowships in Geoscience was published in Nature Geoscience.
 Her book, Women in the Geosciences was published by the American Geophysical Union (AGU).
-Dr. Dutt has also written various op-eds, including Race and Racism in the Geosciences (Nature Geoscience); How Implicit Bias and Lack of Diversity Undermine Science (Scientific American), and Promoting Racial Diversity in Geoscience Through Transparency (AGU Eos).
+Dr. Dutt has also written various opinion pieces, including Race and Racism in the Geosciences (Nature Geoscience); How Implicit Bias and Lack of Diversity Undermine Science (Scientific American), and Promoting Racial Diversity in Geoscience Through Transparency (AGU Eos).
 Dr. Dutt was a co-author for an article in a special edition of The Lancet on Women in Science.
 Dr. Dutt was also a co-author on the Guide to Inclusive Scientific Meetings, published jointly by the Earth Science Women's Network and 500 Women Scientists, following a workshop at the Aspen Global Change Institute.
 Her guidelines on Avoiding Gender Bias in Recommendation Letters can be found on the AGU Ethics and Equity website, under Leading Practices in Diversity and Inclusion.

-Dr. Dutt has served on several panels, committees, and workshops pertaining to STEM diversity, and has given invited talks and presentations at various venues, including: American Geophysical Union, National Science Foundation (ADVANCE), Association of Women in Science, Aspen Global Change Institute, Yale University, University of Southern Denmark, American Society of Association Executives, SPIE Photonics West, The Earth Institute at Columbia University, Center on Global Energy Policy, Columbia Bridge to PhD Scholars Program, EI Climate & Society Program, Columbia Faculty of Arts & Sciences, and others.
+Dr. Dutt has served on several panels, committees, and workshops pertaining to STEM diversity, and has given invited talks and presentations at various venues, including: Yale University, Cornell University, American Geophysical Union, Goldschmidt Conference, National Science Foundation (ADVANCE), Association of Women in Science, Aspen Global Change Institute, University of Southern Denmark, American Society of Association Executives, SPIE Photonics West, The Earth Institute at Columbia University, Center on Global Energy Policy, Columbia Bridge to PhD Scholars Program, EI Climate & Society Program, Columbia Faculty of Arts & Sciences, and others.